 As one of the largest breeders of crested geckos on the planet, we supply literally thousands of pet stores around the world through a small network of distributors.

-We are now offering wholesale quantities (10 lots & up) of high-end hatchlings that are too nice/valuable to be sold through our distributors.
+We are now offering wholesale quantities (10 lots & up) of our high-end hatchlings, geckos that are too nice/valuable to be sold through our distributors.

 Why are these geckos so cheap?

-So how long should I wait to sell them?
+How long should I wait to sell them?
 Any pointers?